rerrani/tipy/README.md

        ` rr0_track_from_M(MmxMmx0) ` tidal track     ` rmx/rmx0 = rr0_track_from_M(MmxMmx0) `   (numerically solved)

-   * run it as a program: ` python3 dNdE.py `
+   * run it as a program: ` python3 dNde.py `

-       this will run a worked out example for a stellar tracer embedded in an NFW that has been stripped to one per cent of its initial mass
+       this will run a worked out example for a stellar tracer embedded in an NFW halo that has been stripped to one per cent of its initial mass